bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 ## The boring parts:

-The Char argument is stored in the higher order bits for each unique supply and preserved acroos splits.
+The Char argument ends up in the higher order bits for each unique supply and preserved acroos splits.
-So we build a mask which get's applied to each integer using logical or.
+So we build a mask which get's applied to each unique value using logical or.
-It encodes where uniques are generated.
-For example uniques produced by the native backend will use `'n'`.
+The character encodes where uniques are generated.
+For example uniques produced by the native backend will use `'n'` and so on.

 ## `mk_supply`

-The actual code to generate an uniqe supply is `mk_supply`.
+The code to generate an uniqe supply is contained in the recursive definition of `mk_supply`.

 The first which stands out is `unsafeInterleaveIO`: